yevbar/lusid/README.md

 # Lusid

-Self-hosted iMessage Python client (Twilio with blue bubbles).
+Self-hosted iMessage Python client (Twilio with blue bubbles) that also works with SMS.
 If you have the following:

 * Macbook
 * Python